 - Provide exclusive content – create a wow-factor and feeling of exclusivity with behind-the-scenes content

-- Zero trolling – your community website means you choose who you let in – no random people trolling your site.
+- Zero trolling – your web communities mean you choose who you let in – no random people trolling your site.

-So, what are community website builders and how do you use them?
+So, what are web community builders and how do you use them?

 Community website builders provide brands, companies and individuals with a powerful opportunity to create their own, private social networks and share content with their audiences.
 These communities can be free or subscription memberships, depending on the nature of the community and the value of what’s on offer.

-For example, a community website for a very niche, specialist industry or interest, such as a personal fitness coach, may charge a hefty subscription fee if they are providing exclusive tutorials and coaching to help people reach advanced fitness levels.
+For example, web communities for a very niche, specialist industry or interest, such as a personal fitness coach, may charge a hefty subscription fee if they are providing exclusive tutorials and coaching to help people reach advanced fitness levels.

 Even if you’re providing free membership, you can still make revenue from the “passion economy”.
 The passion economy is a term we use to describe the potential that exists to monetise people’s passions.
 For example, you can charge a small fee to unlock valuable content that helps people with their passion, whether it’s a work or personal-life related passion.

 Community website builders like ourselves, help you do this by giving you a platform on which to create a home for your community.
 This can include videos, livestreaming, messaging, groups, feeds, etc. Basically, all the things you’d expect from a social media site, but customisable to your style and needs, and with full control over user data.

 Want to know what the secret sauce of any community is?
 The people.

 Sounds obvious, right?
 But, it’s all too tempting to get lost in the details of web design, font style, colour schemes and finding the perfect images.

 Yes, all these things are important.
 But they come secondary to the people.
 Understanding your tribe, the people who follow you and your content, is the most important part of building a community.
 You can’t build a community if you don’t know what the members’ likes and passions are.